 Participative type leadership is a form of leadership that is based on the idea of consensus.
 It is a management system where those who are being managed make decisions with those who manage them.
 It is based on the ideas of democracy and participative decision-making and typically employs a bottom-up approach to solving problems.

-“Leadership is the art of getting someone else to do something you want done because he wants to do it.” – Dwight Eisenhower
+“Leadership is the art of getting someone else to do something you want to do because he wants to do it.” – Dwight Eisenhower

 “The leader who listens is the one society needs most.
 They don’t force their commands on people.
 They pay attention to their demands and set the pace for the change that society truly needs.” – Israelmore Ayivor